nitindw/Awsome-LLM-Intelligent-systems/README.md

 </p>

 - [**DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model**](https://arxiv.org/pdf/2310.01412.pdf)<br>Zhenhua Xu, Yujia Zhang, Enze Xie, Zhen Zhao, Yong Guo, Kwan-Yee.
 K. Wong, Zhenguo Li, Hengshuang Zhao<be>
-<p align="justify">Multimodal large language models (MLLMs)
+<p align="justify"><b>Abstract:-</b> Multimodal large language models (MLLMs)
 have emerged as a prominent area of interest within the research community, given their proficiency in handling and reasoning with non-textual data, including images and videos.
-This study seeks to extend the application of MLLMs to the realm of autonomous driving by introducing DriveGPT4, a novel interpretable end-to-end autonomous driving system based on LLMs.
+This study seeks to extend the application of MLLMs to the realm of autonomous driving by introducing DriveGPT4, is a novel interpretable end-to-end autonomous driving system based on LLMs.
 Capable of processing multi-frame video inputs and textual queries, DriveGPT4 facilitates the interpretation of vehicle actions, offers pertinent reasoning, and effectively addresses a diverse range of questions posed by users.
 Furthermore,